 When focusing specifically on the knowledge succession, there are three distinct areas you need to address.
 These areas of knowledge are equally important when considering the wave of knowledge that is exiting the workforce.

 - Business knowledge: Refers to the business knowledge which typically resides at the leadership level of the organization.
 Are you training your emerging leaders (in every area) on how to run the organization as a business?
 Are you sending them to specific training schools for your industry?
-For instance, when I attended the Graduate School of Banking, I noticed that most of the students were lenders, but banks may be forgetting that the other leaders coming from operations, technology, treasury management, HR, finance, and marketing also need banking training.
+For instance, when I attended the Graduate School of Banking, I noticed that most of the students were lenders, but institutions may be forgetting that the other leaders coming from operations, technology, treasury management, HR, finance, and marketing also need training.
 They all represent critical areas of the business of banking.
 You will have a better team when the leaders of all key areas understand and value the other areas of the organization.

-- Specific technical knowledge of your industry: In the banking world, each area of banking requires years of experience to learn as there are no specific certifications to become an expert in deposit or loan operations or the core system “gurus,” for example.
+- Specific technical knowledge of your industry: In the banking world, each area requires years of experience to learn as there are no specific certifications to become an expert in deposit or loan operations or the core system “gurus,” for example.
 There is also the extensive lending knowledge that some bankers have acquired over the years in areas such as commercial real estate, construction and development lending, small business lending (SBA), or Commercial and Industrial (C&I) lending.
 And there is also the Treasury Management and Cash Management expertise that every community financial institution seems to be looking for to grow core deposits and increase non-interest fee income.
 Currently, there are only two or three universities in the nation that provide a four-year college degree in “Banking.”
 Even though you may not be in the banking industry, this specific technical knowledge is exiting your organization too.

 - Relationship knowledge: Passing along the knowledge of “knowing your customers” is crucial when addressing the succession planning issue at your organization.
 How are you preparing to successfully transition the relationships built over 30-40 years of employee/customer relationships?
 Make sure to include this part of the succession planning as you start transitioning relationships to the new employees.
 This includes sharing not only about the types businesses you serve but also sharing about the customer’s family history, places they like to eat, best way to stay connected with them, and how they like their business handled (i.e. in person, phone calls, emails, text, etc.).